How Can I Prepare For Tax Season?

 Every time you get a big refund, you let the IRS use your money interest-free for an entire year.
-Yikes!
+No thanks!

 Chances are, you probably don’t have automatic withholdings from your paychecks.

 It’s important to estimate your tax liabilities and make quarterly payments.
-If you owe too much at the end of the year, the IRS will penalize you.
+If you owe too much at the end of the year, the IRS can penalize you.

 If you’re not ready to file by April 15th, you can get an extension for up to 6 months.

-Be careful though, filing for an extension doesn’t mean you have an extra 6 months to pay your taxes.
+Be careful though, filing for an extension doesn’t mean you have an extra 6 months to cough up your tax bill.

 All taxes are due by April 15th.

 Being audited is a major headache that could cost you a lot of time and money.